tomcatling/e-c-notebooks/README.md

 # --Work In Progress--

+This repository is an example of setting up a Docker stack with JupyterLab for local development, with some helpful CloudFormation templates which allow you to execute a notebook *in the same enviroment* on an EC2 instance.
+There are many advantages to working in this way:

+* local development is free
+* EC2 instances are very scalable
+* your environment is consistent

+## Setup

+Some manual work is required to set up this workflow.

+* Assuming you are starting from scratch in AWS, apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the console.
+This creates some an IAM user, an Elastic ip, and an instance role we will reference in the other stack.

+**The Elastic ip costs money**. *Even on the free tier, you pay for this when it is not associated with an instance (about $90/yr).*

+* Once your IAM user has been created, use their access keys to set up a profile in awscli called 'DataScienceStack'

+`aws configure --profile DataScienceStack`

-Tell Git to use AWS CodeCommit credential-helper:
+* tell Git to use AWS CodeCommit credential-helper:

 `git config --global credential.helper '!aws codecommit --profile DataScienceStack credential-helper $@'` `git config --global credential.UseHttpPath true`

-Create a repository to use for this project:
+* Create a CodeCommit respository to hold your work, making a note of the value returned in the `cloneUrlHttp` field

 `aws codecommit --profile DataScienceStack create-repository --repository-name DataScienceStack`

-Make a note of the value returned in the `cloneUrlHttp` field.

-Push this repository to the CloudCommit repo using:
+* Push this repository to the CodeCommit repo:

 `git push <cloneUrlHttp> --all`

+## Normal Use

 Stand up the EC2 stack using: